Teresa Woodruff: Awards and recognition

-Woodruff holds 10 U.S. Patents.
+Woodruff holds 20 U.S. Patents.
 In 2017, she received a Guggenheim Award and was elected to the National Academy of Inventors.
-She was elected as a fellow to the National Academy of Medicine in 2018.
+She was elected as a fellow to the National Academy of Medicine in 2018, and to the American Academy of Arts & Sciences in 2020.
 Woodruff is also an elected Fellow of the American Association for the Advancement of Science in 2005 as well as the American Institute for Medical and Biological Engineering in 2017.

 Service

-Woodruff has served on the school board of the Chicago-based Young Women’s Leadership Charter School and as president of The Endocrine Society, and was selected as Editor-in-Chief of the journal Endocrinology in September 2017.
+Woodruff has served on the school board of the Chicago-based Young Women's Leadership Charter School and as president of The Endocrine Society, and was selected as Editor-in-Chief of the journal Endocrinology in September 2017.
 Dr. Woodruff has also served with the Economic Club of Chicago since 2015 and as a member of the Board of Trustees of the Adler Planetarium since 2018.